pypeit/PypeIt/doc/mosfire_howto.rst

 The first script to run with PypeIt is :ref:`pypeit_setup`, which examines the raw files and generates a sorted list and (when instructed) one :doc:`pypeit_file` per instrument configuration.

-See complete instructions are provided in :ref:`setup_doc`.
+See complete instructions provided in :ref:`setup_doc`.

 For this example, we move to the folder where we want to perform the reduction and save the associated outputs and we run: